ibexa/documentation-developer/docs/community_resources/contributing.md

 # How to Contribute

 Are you ready to become a part of the eZ Community?
-There are several ways in which you can contribute, from spotting and reporting bugs to commenting on the documentation to discussing innovative uses on Slack to coding new bundles.
+There are several ways in which you can contribute, from spotting and reporting bugs to committing to the documentation to discussing innovative uses on Slack to coding new bundles.

 If you're looking to contribute code, whether in form of corrections or separate bundles with features, the open-source nature of eZ Platform lets you do this without any fuss using GitHub.
 Take a look at [Using GitHub](#using-github) and our [Development guidelines](#development-guidelines) to get started.